Surveillance issues in smart cities: Privacy and autonomy

 Privacy concerns are raised where the data collected may be capable of linking to or identifying an individual, particularly when collated from multiple information sources.
-The storage of data by governments remains opaque, while the potential for cross-sharing data across government services often means that data is accessible by parties that the provider did not intend to share the data with.
+The storage of data by governments remains opaque, while the potential for cross-sharing data across government services often means that data is accessible by parties with whom the provider did not intend to share the data.
 By mere participation as a member of an urban community, particularly through the use of essential urban services and infrastructure, an individual is placed at risk of having their data shared amongst multiple platforms and users.
 While individually such data may not identify the person providing it, when combined with other data in the set, such data may be considered as personally identifiable information (PII), and thus fall under strict privacy laws.
 The constantly evolving uses of smart cities technology do not often fit neatly into privacy law frameworks, which may be extremely broad, like in Australia, where a discussion paper published by the Australian Law Reform Commission confirmed that anonymised data may still be PII.
 Similar regimes exist in the United States and the European Union (see: Data Protection Directive).
-In Europe, Government technology that interferes on privacy must be based on a "pressing social need" or otherwise "necessary in a democratic society" and be proportional to the legitimate aims espoused.
+In Europe, government technology that interferes with privacy must be based on a "pressing social need" or otherwise "necessary in a democratic society" and be proportional to the legitimate aims espoused.
 This means that authorities implementing smart cities regimes are at risk of violating privacy laws if appropriate safeguards are not taken.
 The European Court of Human Rights has held that surveillance mechanisms (including those implemented in smart cities technologies) can violate the right to privacy, especially where domestic legislation does not define the scope or manner of surveillance.
 Conversely, individuals may find that their data has been used illegally in the implementation of smart cities technology.
-As much smart city technology is based on open platforms that are often outsourced to private citizens and corporations, there are massive risks that PII may be unlawfully shared to third parties.
+As much smart city technology is based on open platforms that are often outsourced to private citizens and corporations, there are massive risks that PII may be unlawfully shared with third parties.
 Compounded with the relative opaqueness of data storage by governments, critics argue that individual privacy can be curtailed massively through residence in a smart city with little recourse for individuals.

-Government surveillance is arguably driven by paternalistic desires to protect citizens, however the individualistic and tailor-made benefits delivered by smart city technology may reduce autonomy.
+Government surveillance is arguably driven by paternalistic desires to protect citizens; however, the individualistic and tailor-made benefits delivered by smart city technology may reduce autonomy.
 This holds particularly true in light of the shift towards predictive policing that occurs within the smart city environment.
 Whilst nobly intended, such unilateral actions by a Government may be seen as oppressive – with the omnipotent role assumed by the Government seen as giving rise to that of a panoptic institution.
 Modern cities are increasingly valuing privacy and digital security, as evidenced by the latest “The Economist Safest Cities Index 2015”, where a Digital Security metric was incorporated alongside traditional measures of safety such as Personal Security and Health.